-The ‘Governor and Company of the Bank of England’ (better known as the Bank of England) was established by Royal Charter in 1694 to raise money to fund a war with France.
-Over 1,200 people purchased shares (at the time called ‘Bank stock’) totalling £1.2 million, which was the value of the government loan.
+Let’s start at the beginning.
+The ‘Governor and Company of the Bank of England’ or as most people know it, the Bank of England, was established by Royal Charter in 1694, to raise money to fund a war with France.
+Over 1,200 people purchased shares (known at the time as ‘Bank stock’) totalling £1.2 million, which was the value of the government loan.

-The first shareholders came from a wide variety of backgrounds, trades and professions – carpenters and grocers, merchants, doctors, knights and royalty.
+The first shareholders came from a variety of backgrounds, trades and professions, including carpenters and grocers, merchants, doctors, knights and royalty.

 Over the years, we raised more money to increase our capital and the number of shareholders grew.
 Some of the stock was held by institutions and firms, such as other banks, but the majority of shareholders continued to be private individuals.

 In many ways, we functioned like other private companies.
-Profits were used to pay annual dividends to our shareholders.
+Profits were used to pay annual dividends (a financial reward from a portion of an organisation’s earnings) to our shareholders.
 These dividends varied year to year, depending on the level of profits.

 Those with more than £500 of Bank of England stock were entitled to vote at annual meetings.
-Those who served as the Governor were required to hold at least £4,000 of stock; those serving as a Director needed to have £2,000.
+Those who served as the Governor were required to hold at least £4,000 of stock and those serving as a Director needed to have £2,000.

 When was the Bank of England nationalised?

-Although we were still privately owned, from the mid-19th century onwards we started to behave less like other private banks and more like what today would be called a central bank.
-For example, we had a monopoly on the issuance of banknotes in England and Wales and took responsibility for protecting the financial system.
+Although we were still privately owned, from the mid-19th century onwards we started to behave less like other private banks and more like a central bank.
+For example, we had a control of issuing banknotes in England and Wales - and taking responsibility for protecting the financial system.

 We were nationalised by the government in 1946 due to our importance to the economy.
-Various other central banks across Europe passed from private to public ownership around this time.
+Other central banks across Europe passed from private to public ownership around this time too.